-2014 AIP Design.
-The annual AIP payout for executive officers is primarily determined based on enterprise performance results that align with the company's business strategy.
+2016 AIP Design.
+The AIP payout for executive officers is primarily determined based on enterprise performance results that align with the company's business strategy.

-2014 Enterprise Metrics Weighting
+2016 Enterprise Metrics Weighting

+Production 20%

-Environment, Health & Safety ("EHS") 18%
+Environment, Health & Safety ("EHS") 20%

-Proved Reserve Additions 18%

-Production 18%

-Controllable Operated Cash Costs 18%

-Capital and Exploratory Spend 18%
+Capital and Exploratory Spend 20%

+Controllable Operated Cash Costs 20%

 Cash Return on Capital Employed 10%

+Exploration Resource Additions 10%

+Total 100%

-Payouts under the AIP depend on enterprise results, and payouts can range from 0% to 175% of target.
-An individual performance multiplier can reduce the bonus down to zero or increase it by up to 25% of target based on actual individual performance results measured against pre-defined individual performance goals.
-There will be no payout if the threshold level of enterprise performance is not achieved.
+The enterprise metrics are selected each year to reflect the core operating functions of our management team through the business cycle, and approved by the committee.
+Payouts under the AIP depend on enterprise performance results, and payouts can range from 0% to 175% of target.
+An individual performance multiplier can reduce the annual incentive payout down to zero or increase it by up to 25% of target based on actual individual performance results measured against pre-defined individual performance goals.
+There will be no payout associated with an enterprise metric if the threshold level for the metric is not achieved.
 The payout is capped at 200% of the target award.

-Illustration of 2014 AIP Design
+Illustration of 2016 AIP Design

-Actual Cash Bonus Awards.
-The following table shows actual performance as a percent of target based on the 2014 results for each component of the bonus, and the actual cash bonus award for each NEO.
-The following pages explain how the payouts on each component were determined.
+Actual Cash Incentive Awards.
+The following table shows actual performance as a percent of target based on the 2016 results for each component of the AIP, and the actual cash incentive award for each NEO.
+The following discussion explains how the payouts for each component were determined.

-Name 2014 Target Cash Bonus Opportunity X 2014 Enterprise Performance as % of Target X 2014 Individual Performance Modifier = Combined 2014 Actual Cash Bonus Award Hess, John B. CEO \$2,250,000 135% No adjustment \$3,037,500 Hill, Gregory P. COO & President of E&P \$1,430,000 135% 104% \$2,000,000 Goodell, Timothy B. SVP & General Counsel \$700,000 135% No adjustment \$945,000 Rielly, John P. SVP & Chief Financial Officer \$700,000 135% No adjustment \$945,000 Turner, Michael R. SVP, Onshore \$285,000 135% 104% \$400,000
+Name 2016 Target Cash Incentive Opportunity X 2016 Enterprise Performance as % of Target X 2016 Individual Performance Modifier = Combined 2016 Actual Cash Incentive Award Hess, John B. CEO \$2,250,000 93.5% No adjustment \$2,103,800 Hill, Gregory P. COO & President of E&P \$1,430,000 93.5% No adjustment \$1,337,100 Goodell, Timothy B. SVP, General Counsel & Corporate Secretary \$700,000 93.5% No adjustment \$654,500 Rielly, John P. SVP & Chief Financial Officer \$700,000 93.5% No adjustment \$654,500 Turner, Michael R. SVP, Global Production \$345,000 93.5% No adjustment \$322,600

-2014 Enterprise Performance Metrics.
-The following table details our 2014 goals for enterprise performance metrics and actual results.
+2016 Enterprise Performance Metrics.
+The following table details our 2016 goals for enterprise performance metrics and actual results.